Updated: Jan 22

 Really look at their expressions.
-At this point we had been at Rheanna's shop for at least three hours.
-The dogs had climbed the ramp into the bath tub, which of course is an experience they had never had before.
+At this point, we had been at Rheanna's shop for at least three hours.
+The dogs had climbed the ramp into the bathtub, which of course, was an experience they had never had before.
 They had never been inside a shop like this before, and they certainly had never heard the roar of a blower or felt such a thing on their bodies.
-I did not give either dog Trazodone, as I often use here for grooming; honestly, on this day I didn't think of it.
+I did not give either dog Trazodone, as I often use it here for grooming; honestly, on this day, I didn't think of it.
 And I was much more nervous about trusting the process than the dogs seemed to be for most of it.
-At one point when we had Boni in the tub Rheanna told me that if I didn't settle down and remember to breath that I had to leave Boni because, according to her, I was making him nervous.
+At one point, when we had Boni in the tub, Rheanna told me that if I didn't settle down and remember to breathe that I had to leave Boni because, according to her, I was making him nervous.
 Could be.
-I had never seen any of this process before either, so I didn't know what to expect of Rheanna, or my dogs.
+I had never seen any of this process before, either, so I didn't know what to expect of Rheanna or my dogs.
 She has been grooming my Mini Schnauzer for several years, but she doesn't let me watch that because Josie fusses if I stay.

-I am convinced that there must be very few groomer such as Rheanna is.
-She has such patience and kindness in her gentle handing of the dogs.
-She uses a loop around their shoulder and on one front leg, diagonally, rather than tethering the dogs by a collar, because that can frighten dogs.
-When we first used the blower on the dogs she had me turn both dogs loose in the back portion of the shop.
+I am convinced that there must be very few groomers such as Rheanna.
+She has such patience and kindness in her gentle handling of the dogs.
+She uses a loop around their shoulder and on one front leg, diagonally, rather than tethering the dogs by a collar because that can frighten dogs.
+When we first used the blower on the dogs, she had me turn both dogs loose in the back portion of the shop.
 She sat on the floor and blew air up, down, around, glancing off a dog or two, and back up and around......and on and on until the dogs were no longer worried.
 All of this is why the dogs are smiling in the photo rather than showing stress.

 Benson Maremmas - Lili & the Blower - The Grooming Series